International School of the Americas: Activities

-With a student body size just under 500, ISA does not have enough students to host its own sports teams, although it does host smaller clubs such as Poetry Club, Diversity Club, LGBT Club, Ultimate Frisbee Club, Model United Nations Club, Acts of Random Kindness Club (ARK Club), Junior States of America (JSA), Interact Service Club (affiliated with Rotary International), Mu Alpha Theta Math Honor Society, National Honor Society (NHS), and the Spanish Honor Society (SHS).
+With a student body size just under 500, ISA does not have enough students to host its own sports teams, although it does host smaller clubs such as Guitar and Musicians Club, Poetry Club, Diversity Club, LGBT Club, Ultimate Frisbee Club, Model United Nations Club, Acts of Random Kindness Club (ARK Club), Junior States of America (JSA), Interact Service Club (affiliated with Rotary International), Mu Alpha Theta Math Honor Society, National Honor Society (NHS), and the Spanish Honor Society (SHS).
 Instead, students participate in extracurricular activities on the home campus of Lee High School, fostering a bond between the two schools.
 A large part of ISA culture is the participation in Model United Nations, which became a school-wide event each year with the hosting of Model United Nations San Antonio, a national conference with over 1,000 delegates from Texas and Mexico, held at Trinity University in early January.

 Each grade participates in an annual trip to different states all over the country.
 The freshmen travel to Houston, Texas, to learn about the environment.
 The sophomores travel to New Mexico to learn about assimilation and acculturation.
 The juniors travel to Alabama to learn about the history of civil rights.
 The seniors travel to Washington D.C. to learn about government policies.
 ISA also has long-term relationships with schools in other countries and regularly does exchanges with students in South Korea, China, Germany, and Japan.